 The Lewis Katz School of Medicine has several campus locations in Pennsylvania.
 The school emphasizes hand-on, collaborative learning, community service, and the intersection between research and clinical care.
 It is one of the top ranked research-oriented schools.
 Temple also features a “simulation center” where students take a hands-on approach to clinical work.

 Lewis Katz School of Medicine at Temple University 2022-2023 secondary application essay questions

 - There is a 2,000 character limit per essay question, including spaces.

 LKSOM secondary essay #1

-1. What is the nature of your special interest in Temple University School of Medicine?
+What is the nature of your interest in the Lewis Katz School of Medicine?

 Here, you should describe particular programs at Temple that interest you.
 Review their website and materials and make a list of about 3 or 4 specific characteristics that you appreciate about Temple.
 Then, write specifically about each one and why you would like to participate.

 How do you plan on contributing to the Lewis Katz School of Medicine Community?